IBM-Security/verify-operator/README.md

 |Field|Value
 |-----|-----
+| metadata.labels.client_name | The name of the client (aka application).
-| client\_id | The ID of the client which will be used to single sign-on to the application.
+| data.client\_id | The ID of the client which will be used to single sign-on to the application.
-| client\_secret | The associated secret of the client which be used to single-sign-on to the application.
+| data.client\_secret | The associated secret of the client which be used to single-sign-on to the application.
-| discovery\_endpoint | The discovery endpoint, which returns a JSON listing of the OpenID/OAuth endpoints, for the IBM Security Verify tenant.
+| data.discovery\_endpoint | The discovery endpoint, which returns a JSON listing of the OpenID/OAuth endpoints, for the IBM Security Verify tenant.

 The following example (verify-app-testapp.yaml) shows a secret definition: